Ciphertext

 SynX Relevance

-All sensitive SynX communications produce quantum-resistant ciphertext.
-Whether it's wallet-to-daemon messages or encrypted transaction data, adversaries capturing this ciphertext cannot decrypt it—not today with classical computers, and not tomorrow with quantum computers.
+All sensitive SynX communications produce quantum-resistant ciphertext using Kyber-768 encapsulation and AES-256-GCM symmetric encryption.
+Whether it's wallet-to-daemon messages, encrypted transaction payloads, or P2P marketplace communications, adversaries capturing this ciphertext cannot decrypt it—not today with classical computers, and not tomorrow with quantum computers.

 Frequently Asked Questions